Afghanistan: Radio Liberty journalist killed in bombing | DW | 12.11.2020

 Reporter Aliyas Dayee was killed in southern Helmand province when a bomb attached to his car detonated.
 The Afghan presidency said the attack was "the work of the enemies of freedom of expression and media."

-An Afghan journalist working for the US-funded Radio Liberty network was killed in a blast in southern Afghanistan on Thursday, officials said.
+An Afghan journalist working for the US-funded Radio Free Europe/Radio Liberty network was killed in a blast in southern Afghanistan on Thursday, officials said.

 Aliyas Dayee, 33, was traveling in Lashkar Gah, the provincial capital of Helmand province, when a "sticky bomb" attached to his car went off, a spokesman for the provincial governor said.